Light Novel: Ore no Imouto ga Konnani Kawaii Wake ga Nai

 Spin-Off: In the form of a manga named "Ore no Kouhai Ga Konna ni Kawaii Wake Ga Nai!" ("My Junior Can't Be This Cute!"), starring Kuroneko.
 Another Spin-Off featuring Kouhei and Sena Akagi was teased in the Episode 13 DVD Commentary, but this may have just been a joke.
 Kouhei proudly claims this one would be named "My Little Sister is Cute!", which causes Sena to get very embarrassed.

-, and talks to Manami about this in the first episode of season 2 when Kirino seems to act exactly the same as before despite having been gone for months.
+Status Quo Is God: Kyousuke tries to do this in episode 15 of the first season, note after Kirino left for the US without telling anyone besides their parents, and talks to Manami about this in the first episode of season 2 when Kirino seems to act exactly the same as before despite having been gone for months.

-Suicide As Comedy: Sena asks for this after accidentally revealing she's really into Yaoi, and mentions a little too much in the OVA.
+Suicide as Comedy: Sena asks for this after accidentally revealing she's really into Yaoi, and mentions a little too much in the OVA.

 Sustained Misunderstanding: In episode 7 of season 2, a bunch of misunderstandings occur in the club room, ranging from the club not realizing Kyousuke and Kuroneko only started dating the day before, and Mikagami thinking it was Kirino's breasts Kyousuke wanted to touch when the latter asked him about touching his girlfriend's breasts earlier.
 Sena immediately wonders if Kyousuke has a Siscon fetish, and Kuroneko wants to know exactly what they were talking about regarding the last statement.